A Survey on Speech Deepfake Detection

 AI Summary

-This survey paper analyzes over 200 research papers on speech deepfake detection published up to March 2024.
-It provides a comprehensive review of the detection pipeline, including model architectures, optimization techniques, datasets, and evaluation metrics, identifying current state-of-the-art and suggesting future research directions.
+This survey provides a comprehensive analysis of over 200 papers on speech deepfake detection published up to March 2024.
+It systematically reviews each component of the detection pipeline, including model architectures, optimization techniques, datasets, and evaluation metrics.
+The paper assesses recent progress, discusses ongoing challenges, explores emerging topics like partial deepfake detection and adversarial defenses, and suggests promising future research directions.

 Abstract